Capo80/VaultFS/docs/Implemention details of the protections.md

 ## Write protection

+There are 2 types of write protection:
+- Single session, the only session that is able to write on the file is the first one;
+- Append only, the writes on the file cannot overwrite exisitng data;

+A file of RansomFS must have at least one of the 2 and, by default, will have both.
+Files with different level of protection can coexist on the same instance of the file system.

-Done entirely in the FS code, in the implementation of the "open" operation, we keep additional information in the inode to check if it has already been written and deny the open in WRITE MODE if it is.
+Single session is implemented in the the "open" operation, we keep additional information in the inode to check if it has already been written and deny the open in WRITE MODE if it is.

+Append only in the "write_begin" implementation, we just need to check that the write happens after the current end of the file.